JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-update-ui.md

        <img src="icon-6-todo.svg" width="20" alt="Sixth step"/> Wrap up your project</p>
 </microformat>

-You'll use [Jetpack Compose](https://developer.android.com/jetpack/compose) for the Android part of your application and [SwiftUI](https://developer.apple.com/xcode/swiftui/) for the iOS.
-They're both declarative UI frameworks, and you'll see similarities in the UI implementations.
+To build the user interface, you'll use the [Jetpack Compose](https://developer.android.com/jetpack/compose) toolkit for the Android part of your project and [SwiftUI](https://developer.apple.com/xcode/swiftui/) for the iOS one.
+These are both declarative UI frameworks, and you'll see similarities in the UI implementations.
 In both cases, you store the data in the `phrases` variable and later iterate over it to produce a list of `Text` items.

 ### The Android module

 The `androidApp` module contains an Android application, defines its main activity and the UI views, and uses the `shared` module as a regular Android library.
 The UI of the application uses the Jetpack Compose framework.

 Make some changes and see how it is reflected in the UI:

 1. Navigate to the `MainActivity.kt` file in `androidApp`.
 2. Find the `Greeting` class invocation.
-Select the `greet()` function and use the **Ctrl + B**/**Cmd + B** shortcut.
+Select the `greet()` function and use the **Cmd + B** shortcut.
    You'll see that it's the same class from the `shared` module you edited in the previous step.
 3. In `Greeting.kt`, update the `greet()` function: